pinfirestudios/craft3-bugsnag/README.md

 ## Configuring craft3-bugsnag

 You will need to provide your API key and optionally the release stage via the settings page or via config/env files.
 The recommended way however is to copy src/config.php to /APP_ROOT/config/craft3-bugsnag.php, then either edit it directly, or add BUGSNAG_API_KEY to your .env file.
-For the release stage, if not set diretly, it will default to the CRAFT_ENVIRONMENT variable.
+For the release stage, if not set directly, it will default to the CRAFT_ENVIRONMENT variable.

 ## Using craft3-bugsnag

 If things crash and this is enabled, visit your Bugsnag dashboard to see why.

-## Getting Javascript errors
+## Getting JavaScript errors

-If you would like to use Bugsnag's javascript on your site, you'll need to install *bower-asset/bugsnag*:
+If you would like to use Bugsnag's JavaScript on your site, you'll need to install *bower-asset/bugsnag*:

 1. Add the following to your project's composer.json